Sudendar/BloggingSite-Flask/README.md

-# A simple Site to share articles using python's Flask
+# A simple Site to post articles using python's Flask

 _This is a simple blogging site created with Flask as backend._